 It all boils down to expectation.
 If you expect pain to diminish, the brain releases natural painkillers.
 If you expect pain to get worse, the brain shuts off the processes that provide pain relief.
 Somehow, anticipation trips the same neural wires as actual treatment does.

-I imagine this is why I can trust Taoism, and why Taoism is not popular.
-Folks generally don’t want to hear that thinking, speaking, and the words upon which these rest are unreliable.
-Chapter 41’s the way conceals itself in being nameless and chapter 2’s keep to the deed that consists in taking no action and practice the teaching that uses no words are also deal breakers for most people.
-Our fondly held “expectations” depend on the faith we place in words and action allows us to escape into our imagined expectations, making language itself a placebo.
+I imagine this is why I can trust the Tao Te Ching, and why its viewpoint is not popular.
+Folks don’t want to hear that the words their thinking and speaking are unreliable.
+Chapter 41’s the way conceals itself in being nameless and chapter 2’s keep to the deed that consists in taking no action and practice the teaching that uses no words naturally fall on deaf ears.
+Why?
+Perhaps because the faith we place in words and action allows us to escape into our imagined expectations, making language itself a placebo.

 I wonder whether expectations are really Pavlovian, especially as it relates to religion.
 Pavlovian is more about a dog’s (or human’s) response to stimuli.
 The placebo effect of religion doesn’t hinge on this, unless you regard our constant life long underlying sense of ‘weirdness’ to be the stimuli.
 Religion steadies that sense of ‘weirdness’, at least somewhat through ideals / expectations which the belief embodies.